 Soon after I returned to Japan, a month after the earthquake and tsunami disasters happen, I began working with CRASHJapan in an administrative capacity compiling and summarizing reports from disaster relief bases.
 This along with other responsibilities kept me located in the Tokyo area and I didn’t have time to join volunteer teams.

 About 6 weeks ago however, I had the opportunity to join a team with a camera crew from CBN for a weekend trip to Tohoku (northern Japan).
 It was an amazing experience to see first hand how CRASHJapan is partnering with local churches to reach out with aid and support in their communities.
-Below is the television broadcast for that trip and you can read more of CBN’s report here.
+Above is the television broadcast for that trip and you can read more of CBN’s report here.

 Our first stop was at the CRASHJapan warehouse opening ceremony in Nasu.
 I helped with simple stuff like directing attendees to the warehouse location and breaking down chairs and tables when finished.
 The keynote speaker was Akira Sato, the pastor of Fukushima First Baptist Church near the nuclear power plants that were damaged.
 He shared about the ways the triple (earthquake, tsunami, and radiation) crises affected him personally and how through it grew in confidence that God still works all things for good, even through disaster and hardship… thats the rough summery at least.
 His message it below, sorry that at the moment there are no English subtitles.